 “I’ve met some wonderful people, some who have been personally inspiring to me as regards the number of problems they are facing and overcoming.
 My confidence is back too and I’ve learnt many new skills such as being able to use IT more effectively, customer service and project management.
 Because of my health, every day is a different day for me, but I continue to receive such a wonderful support from people here that even If I’m a bit down I feel boosted."

-Westminster Adult Education Service offers a free half-day course to help you understand the basic principles of volunteering and some of the practices underlying working as a volunteer.
-The next dates are 16 March 2020 and 11 May 2020.
+Westminster Adult Education Service (WAES) offers a free half-day course to help you understand the basic principles of volunteering and some of the practices underlying working as a volunteer.
+At the moment all courses are online via Zoom.
+The next dates are 14 September 2020, 12 October 2020 and 16 November 2020.

 I have been volunteering with One Westminster for around five months now and feel I have benefitted a great deal from it.
 It has helped me to build my confidence and self-esteem and has also given me the chance to meet new people and make new friends.
 I have been out of work for years while raising my children so volunteering has given me the skills and the experience I need for when I do get a paid job in the future.
 At the same time I am helping the community which I really enjoy too.”